Borough Market: Trade

-The market is a charitable trust administered by a board of volunteer trustees, who have to live in the area.
+The market is a charitable trust in English law administered by a board of volunteer trustees, who have to live in the area.

+Film location

 Borough Market and the surrounding streets have been used as a film location for such features as Bridget Jones's Diary (2001), Lock, Stock and Two Smoking Barrels (1998) and Harry Potter and the Prisoner of Azkaban (2004).
 More recently some scenes in The Imaginarium of Doctor Parnassus (2009) were shot there.
 As reported by the London Evening Standard, the market is available to hire for private events.

 Railway viaducts and the Thameslink Programme

 From 1860, the railway operating companies desired to extend services from London Bridge station into new stations at Cannon Street and Blackfriars in the City and link to the West End at Charing Cross Station.
-This required a viaduct, but legally, it was impossible by the 1756 Borough Market Act for the Trustees to alienate their property.
+This required a viaduct, but legally, it was impossible by the Borough Market Act 1756 for the trustees to alienate their property.
 The compromise was that only a flying leasehold was given to the railway company for the permanent way, but only for as long as a railway operates on it.
-The Market continues to trade underneath the arches of the viaduct.
-Each time there is a railway expansion requiring widening of the viaduct, the Trustees receive a full compensation payment.
+The market continues to trade underneath the arches of the viaduct.
+Each time there is a railway expansion requiring widening of the viaduct, the trustees receive a full compensation payment.

 Most recently, as part of the Thameslink Programme, a large number of listed buildings in the Borough Market area have been altered or demolished.
 The market building on Bedale Street south-side has had its upper floors removed, as has the Wheatsheaf public house on Stoney Street, for the new railway bridge to cross over them.
 The remaining floors have been re-occupied.
-The old Market glazed roof on Stoney Street has been re-instated and cleaned.
+The old market glazed roof on Stoney Street has been re-instated and cleaned.
 A significant loss was the Smirke Terrace, Nos 16–26 Borough High Street, demolished in 2010.